On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 Access To Innovative Medicines; ATIM-2 (BCS-based biowaiver)

-Exemption from BCS-based bioequivalence studies in post-approval amendment procedures
+Exemption from BCS-based bioequivalence studies in post-approval change procedures

-• Apply a science- and risk-based approach to physical and chemical testing to facilitate exemptions from bioequivalence testing in the post-approval modification process.
+• Apply a science and risk-based approach to physical and chemical testing to facilitate waivers of bioequivalence testing in post-approval amendment procedures.

 • International guidelines for bioequivalence testing and national guidelines for Asian countries have been issued.
 However, we observed that there are slight differences among them.

-• We hope that the knowledge gained during the development phase will be used to promote bioequivalence study exemptions (ICH M9) based on the Biopharmaceutics Classification System (BCS), which will enable us to provide improved medicines to Asian patients more quickly.
+• We hope that the knowledge gained during the development phase will be used to promote bioequivalence study exemptions (ICH M9) based on the Biopharmaceutics Classification System (BCS), which will enable us to provide improved drugs to patients in Asia more quickly.

 Drug Discovery Alliances (DA)

-• The APAC DA-EWG was established in 2013 with the goal of "bringing innovative medicines to Asian patients through drug discovery collaboration in Asia.
-As a result of past activities, two initiatives, DSANA and ANPDC, have been launched to (1) share information on drug seeds, (2) establish a drug discovery collaboration platform, and (3) develop human resources for young researchers.
+• The APAC DA-EWG was established in 2013 with the goal of "bringing innovative medicines to Asian patients through drug discovery alliances in Asia.
+As a result of past activities, two initiatives, DSANA and ANPDC, have been launched to (1) share information on drug seeds, (2) build a platform for drug discovery collaboration, and (3) develop human resources for young researchers.

 DSANA: Drug Seeds Alliance Network in Asia